My Daughter Nearly Died of Sepsis. Here's How You Can Stay Safe

 If it's such a big deal, why haven't I heard of it?

 Because there currently isn't a single standard methodology for assessing sepsis, hard statistics on its prevalence and mortality rates can be hard to pin down.
-But according to the CDC, over one million cases of sepsis occur each year, and it’s the ninth leading cause of “disease-related deaths."
-The National Institutes of Health reports that sepsis kills more people in the U.S. than prostate cancer, breast cancer, and AIDS combined.
+But according to the CDC, over 1.7 million cases of sepsis occur each year, and it’s a leading cause of “disease-related deaths."
+Sepsis kills more people in the U.S. than prostate cancer, breast cancer, and AIDS combined.

 Yet while less common conditions like Ebola and Zika garner big headlines, you may not have ever even heard of sepsis before.
 Donald Landry, MD, chair of medicine at New York-Presbyterian/Columbia University Medical Center, has a theory about that.
 "It's a syndrome, not a disease," he says.
 "It gets buried in other conditions.
 It doesn't register with the public as something identifiable."